 This hyperactive dynamic is central to understanding how capital accumulation can operate through sabotage and, simultaneously, through the rapid propulsion of technological change.
 For most of the history of capitalism, both rapid technological change and the strategic sabotage of technological change have existed together.
-It is possible that rapid technological change in general is actually an effect of the differential struggle for power over technology.
+It is possible that rapid technological change in general is actually one effect of the differential struggle for power over technology.
 In any case, capital as power theory suggests that contrary to the claims of semiconductor firms, the race for ever faster and more powerful microchips is not and cannot be the central goal of those firms, but only a means to the ends of business.
-The question is, if semiconductor firms constantly attempt to subjugate technological change to the interests of business, does rapid technological change occur because of this fact or in spite of it?